Plastic seems to be everywhere. It’s in tubs, wraps, and a host of bags and bottles used to store food and drink.

 Plastic containers are famous because they are lightweight and convenient.
 However, there are some things you should know about them.

 The Dangers of Plastic

 Plastics containing or high in Bisphenol A (BPA) are unsafe.
-This is a chemical that, when one ingests it, mimics estrogen in the body.
+When one ingests it, this chemical mimics estrogen in the body.

 Many plastic containers have this chemical, which can leach into food. #7 plastics, or shatterproof plastics, use this.